sftcd/openssl/doc/designs/ech-api.md

-This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode in the fact of HRR, as haproxy only supports examining the first (outer) CH seen, whereas ECH + split-mode + HRR requires processing both outer CHs.
+This has been tested in a PoC implementation with haproxy, which works for nomimal operation but that can't handle the combination of split-mode in the face of HRR, as haproxy only supports examining the first (outer) CH seen, whereas ECH + split-mode + HRR requires processing both outer CHs.
 (In other words, the utility of this API ought be considered unproven.)